Stephen Fulton (boxer): Fulton vs. Inoue

 On November 9, 2022, the WBC formally approved Fulton's petition to face Brandon Figueroa for the interim WBC featherweight championship.
 As the reigning featherweight champion Rey Vargas moved up in weight to contest the vacant super featherweight title, the interim title fight would have been promoted to undisputed, had Vargas stayed at a higher weight class.
 Fulton and Figueroa faced each other a year prior in a unified title bout, with Fulton winning by majority decision.
 The fight was expected to take place on February 25, 2023, at the Minneapolis Armory in Central, Minneapolis.
 On January 16, ESPN reported that Figueroa would instead face Mark Magsayo, as Fulton had entered into negotiations with the former three-division world champion Naoya Inoue.
 The fight was expected to take place at the Yokohama Arena in Yokohama, Japan on May 7, 2023, and was Fulton's first fight outside of the United States.
 The fight was postponed on March 21, as Inoue suffered a fist injury during training camp.
 The bout was rescheduled for July 25, 2023, at the Ariake Arena in Tokyo, Japan.
 Fulton lost the fight by an eighth-round technical knockout.

 Move to featherweight

 Fulton vs. Castro

 Fulton was scheduled to face Carlos Castro in a 10-round featherweight bout at T-Mobile Arena in Las Vegas on September 14, 2024.
 He won the fight by split decision.

 WBC featherweight champion

 Fulton vs. Figueroa II

 On October 10, 2024 it was announced that Fulton would face the current WBC featherweight champion Brandon Figueroa at Toyota Center in Houston, TX on December 14, 2024.
 In November 2024 it was reported that the bout was scheduled to take place at T-Mobile Arena in Las Vegas on February 1, 2025.
 Fulton won the fight by unanimous decision.

 WBC super featherweight championship

 Fulton vs. Foster

 In late August 2025, it was reported that Fulton would move up a weight class to challenge O'Shaquie Foster for his WBC super featherweight title at MGM Grand Garden Arena in Las Vegas on October 25, 2025.
+However, because Fulton weighed in two pounds over the super featherweight limit at 132lbs, the bout was changed to the WBC interim lightweight championship title fight.
+Fulton lost the fight by unanimous decision.